Croatia Volunteer Highlights

 After you have registered for the program, please book your flights to arrive at Split International Airport (SPU).
 The cost of your airport pick-up is included in your Program Fee.

-When you arrive, you will be greeted at the airport by a member of the local team and transported by bus to the volunteer accommodation which is about a 20 minute drive.
+When you arrive, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation which is about a 20 minute drive.
 Your accommodation is covered by your Program Fee and includes the night before your program orientation.

-If you are traveling in Croatia prior to your volunteer program, we can arrange for you to be picked up from a meeting point in Split on the Sunday before your program start date or alternatively, you can make your own way to the volunteer accommodation.
+If you are travelling in Croatia prior to your volunteer program, we can arrange for you to be picked up from a meeting point in Split on the Sunday before your program start date or alternatively, you can make your own way to the volunteer accommodation.

 On Monday, orientation is hosted by our local team in Croatia and runs for a full day.
 Orientation covers everything you need to know for your volunteer program in Croatia – Introduction to Croatia, Croatian Customs, Rules and Expectations, Safety, Travel Opportunities in Croatia, Introduction to your Project and Placement.
-The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socializing.
+The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socialising.